vairam-svs/bookmarks/css/classSelector.md

 p.pastoral.marine { color: green }

-This rule matches when class="pastoral blue aqua marine" but does not match for class="pastoral blue".
+<p class="pastoral marine">This rule matches when class="pastoral blue aqua marine" but does not match for class="pastoral blue".</p>